Program of Study

 You should also take elective seminars that complement or enhance your specializations.
 You are also encouraged to take the teaching seminar to prepare yourself for future roles as a teaching faculty member.

-The Developmental Psychology Ph.D. program is structured so that all requirements for the degree can be completed in five years.
+The Developmental Science Ph.D. program is structured so that all requirements for the degree can be completed in five years.
 This entails satisfying all the requirements listed in the Psychology General Requirements Document and the Graduate Bulletin.

 Required research milestones